Mobile Human Ad Hoc Networks: A Communication Engineering Viewpoint on Interhuman Airborne Pathogen Transmission: Communication Engineering Approach to Interhuman Airborne Pathogen Transmission

 In this section, we present a framework with communication engineering perspective to model the spread of infectious diseases through airborne pathogen transmission.
 Furthermore, open research issues are given.

 As shown in Fig. \ref{Layer}, the proposed framework merges all of the multiscale research efforts in various disciplines such as fluid dynamics, biology, medicine, and epidemiology under the umbrella of communication engineering.
 MC emerges as the key paradigm that connects the studies among different disciplines in macro- and microscales.
 First, the MoHANET is introduced through a layered architecture as depicted in Fig. \ref{Layer}.
-Layers are associated with different disciplines from $\mu$m to km scale in this architecture where each layer sends its output to a upper layer.
+Layers are associated with different disciplines from $\mu$m to km scale in this architecture where each layer sends its output to an upper layer.
 The first layer is defined as the physical layer where the infectious human (TX) emits pathogen-laden droplets through the communication channel (air) as illustrated in Fig. \ref{Indoor}.
 The next layer is the reception layer which takes place at the susceptible human (RX) and includes two sub-layers, that is, outer and inner reception sub-layers.
 The outer reception sub-layer comprises the interactions of the facial sensory organs with the droplets and inner reception sub-layer provides the details about the interactions of pathogens with the biological cells in the human body.
-The networking layer where infectious diseases spread among different people is given at the top of the MoHANET architecture.
-Here, methods from mobile telecommunication networks literature are exploited and the outputs of the lower layers are employed rather.
+The networking layer where infectious diseases spread among different people is given at the top of the MoHANET architecture where methods from mobile telecommunication networks literature and epidemiology are exploited and the outputs of the lower layers are employed.

+Here, we note that there is not a one-to-one correspondence between the layers of a MoHANET and the layers of a conventional telecommunication (or computer) network.
+The physical layer is defined in a slightly different way from the physical layer of a conventional network, since the reception of molecular signals is not included in the physical layer of the MoHANET and information is transferred via pathogen-laden droplets instead of electromagnetic waves.
+The usage of the proposed layered architecture of the MoHANET is utilized to understand the phenomenon of infectious disease spread instead of designing an efficient, high data rate and reliable telecommunication network.
 The details of this layered architecture are introduced as follows.